sourcegraph/handbook/content/company/strategy/code-graph/code-insights/index.md

 - We won't add integrations just for the sake of integrations, without a validated need and use case

-### Code Insights is NOT for "tracking individual developers"
+### Code Insights is NOT for tracking individual developers

-Code Insights is not for trying to track an individual's output and whether or not someone is a "good" engineer or "high performing" employee.
-We believe it is low-signal to track metrics like like "number of commits" or "number of lines of code" an individual contributes.
+Code Insights is not for trying to track an individual's output and whether or not someone is a "good" engineer or high performing employee.
+We believe it is low-signal to track metrics like like number of commits or number of lines of code an individual contributes.

 **What this looks like:**